-Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update 3.
-Implementation of Peer Review Recommendations Building on the report to Cabinet of December 2021 responding to the report of the LGA Peer Review, the Council is continuing to respond and deliver against the recommendations outlined in this report.
-Director of Corporate Strategy and Policy Design Head of Corporate Strategy December 2021 The Council through We Make Camden, picked up a number of the Peer Review recommendations and will update on wider implementation through appropriate scrutiny and audit channels.
-4. Better use of customer data To continue to improve the Council's focus on residents and citizens through better use of customer data.
-Head of Strategy March 2022 The Council continues to develop its approach to using data, including through appointing a Chief Data Officer who joined in the summer of 2022.
+Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update who joined in the summer of 2022.
 5. New Medium-term Financial Strategy To develop and deliver the next iteration of the Council's Medium Term Financial Strategy.
 Director of Finance Director of Corporate Strategy and Policy Design April 2023 Work to develop the strategy has continued and remains on target for April 2023.
-7. Continue working with London Councils on the Fair Funding Review, which is crucial for determining future local authority funding.
+7. Funding Continue working with London Councils on the Fair Funding Review, which is crucial for determining future local authority funding.
 The Council will seek to influence government decisions on funding allocation and policies, including social care funding and the Business Rates system.
 Director of Finance Head of Finance (Corporate Services) Ongoing To date the government has not formally begun the latest iteration of the Fair Funding review.
 Officers have contributed to a number of London Council's lobbying efforts by providing details of the financial pressures the Council is facing.
+8. General Fund Capital Strategy To develop and deliver the next iteration of the General Fund Capital Strategy.
+Head of Finance (Corporate Services) February 2022 The latest iteration of the General Fund Capital Strategy was agreed by Council in March 2022.
+Officers will continue to develop the pipeline of capital projects to be included in future iterations of the General Fund Capital Strategy 9.
+Housing Revenue Account Financial Strategy To develop a refreshed HRA financial strategy, in light of the financial impact of the Director of Finance February 2022 This was included in the HRA rent-setting report that was